-You are going to study in Quebec and you need to take out student insurance.
+You are going to study in Quebec and you need to take out student insurance for Canada.
 You have obtained all the necessary permissions: the CAQ, the study Permit for those leaving for a long time and you are ready.

 Medical costs in Canada are very high and it is essential to have medical insurance that covers you in Canada of course but also when you travel and return to your country of origin.

-Quebec universities such as McGill University require you to choose between taking out private insurance from the university or enrolling in the Quebec Health Insurance Board (QMRA or RAMQ) by forgoing the benefits of health insurance in your home country, if your country has an agreement with Quebec.
+Quebec universities such as McGill University require you to choose between taking out private insurance from the university or enrolling in the Quebec Health Insurance Board (QMRA) by forgoing the benefits of health insurance in your home country, if your country has an agreement with Quebec.

 What is the best choice between RAMQ and a private insurance company from Quebec at the university?